 Sabine, still broken-hearted over Parcifal’s death, finds herself desperate to know more about this man she believed she knew backward and forward, and so finds herself first meeting the family and then going out to Nebraska to spend weeks with his mother and his sisters and nephews.
-It is, of course, all very bizarre, and Sabine is quick to recognize the absurity of the stituation, but also unnerved by the secrets of Parcifa’s past, especially his relationship with his father.
+It is, of course, all very bizarre, and Sabine is quick to recognize the absurdity of the situation, but also unnerved by the secrets of Parcifal’s past, especially his relationship with his father.

-Kelly asked me afterwards if, even if I didn’t enjoy the book, I didn’t think the writing was incredibly descriptive.
+Kelly asked me afterwards if, even if I didn’t enjoy The Magician’s Assistant, I didn’t think the writing was incredibly descriptive.
 She was right and, frankly, I think that was the problem for me.
 The descriptions of bright, sunny LA depressed me to no end and then snowy, forsaken Nebraska depressed me even more.
 It was too real, too sharp, too bleak.

 It kind of dragged a little for me too – it seemed like not all that much happened and I never had any idea if it was ever going to go anywhere.